jfletcher76/CiscoDEVUC/README.md

 ```
 These are various scripts used in my daily operations within a Cisco CUCM and CUC environment.
-Other scripts may show up in here as well, but the builk with be Cisco driven scripts.
+Other scripts may show up in here as well, but the bulk will be Cisco UC driven scripts.
 I am hoping
 this is a place for others like myself to learn how to interact with the powerful Cisco API

 I'm fairly new at scripting.
 So I always advise running scripts within a dev environment first.
 Please